About Central Coast Goodwill

 Our goal is to ensure all of our community members know their worth and gain the skills and confidence to land a job that could turn their life around.

-Each year we assist over 13,000 job seekers get back to work and reclaim financial and personal independence.
+Each year we assist job seekers get back to work and reclaim financial and personal independence.
 We provide a positive learning environment that creates brighter futures through connecting people to meaningful work.

 Find out how our programs help people find employment: